-• New Residential/Small Business Services Connected on Time
+New Residential/Small Business Services Connected on Time

-In 2017, NPEI connected 91.48% of 927 eligible low-voltage residential and small business customers (those utilizing connections under 750 volts) to its system within the five-day timeline prescribed by the Ontario Energy Board (OEB).
-This is comparable to the previous year (2016 = 92.70%) and above the OEB-mandated threshold of 90%.
+In 2018, NPEI connected 93.33% of 465 eligible low-voltage residential and small business customers (those utilizing connections under 750 volts) to its system within the five-day timeline prescribed by the Ontario Energy Board (OEB).
+This is a slight increase over the previous year (2017 = 91.48%) and above the OEB-mandated threshold of 90%.

-• Scheduled Appointments Met On Time
+Scheduled Appointments Met On Time

-- For appointments during a utility's regular business hours, the utility must offer a window of time that is not more than four hours long, and must arrive within that window, 90% of the time. - NPEI scheduled 241 appointments with its customers in 2017 to complete work requested by customers, read meters, reconnect, discuss Conservation and Demand Management (CDM) programs, or as otherwise necessary to perform scheduled work.
-NPEI met 98.34% of these appointments on time in 2017, which is comparable to 2016 (99.80%) and exceeds the industry target of 90%.
+- For appointments during a utility's regular business hours, the utility must offer a window of time that is not more than four hours long, and must arrive within that window, 90% of the time. - NPEI scheduled 898 appointments with its customers in 2018 to complete work requested by customers, read meters, reconnect, discuss Conservation and Demand Management (CDM) programs, or as otherwise necessary to perform scheduled work.
+NPEI met 98.89% of these appointments on time in 2018, which is comparable to 2017 (98.34%) and exceeds the industry target of 90%.

-• Telephone Calls Answered On Time
+Telephone Calls Answered On Time

-In 2017, NPEI's Customer Service Representatives received over 48,000 calls from its customers, which equals 196 calls per working day.
-A Customer Service representative answered a call in 30 seconds or less in 87.99% of these calls, which is an improvement over 2013 (83.00%) and significantly exceeds the OEB-mandated 65% target for timely call response.
+In 2018, NPEI's Customer Service Representatives received over 42,500 calls from its customers, which equals 171 calls per working day.
+A Customer Service representative answered a call in 30 seconds or less in 85.87% of these calls, which is comparable to 2017 (87.99%) and exceeds the OEB-mandated 65% target for timely call response.